lmc2179/lmc2179.github.io/drafts/time_series_metrics.md

 Let's get a deeper look by going further into this YoY data set.

-# What's the average recent growth?
+# What's the recent growth of the metric?
 Is it positive, is it negative?

 Lets start by getting the context.
 Before this month, what was growth like?